smart-on-fhir/smart-on-fhir.github.io/sandbox/index.md

 The sandbox's open **STU3 FHIR server** is accessible directly at [https://r3.smarthealthit.org/](https://r3.smarthealthit.org).
 Note that the data in the online sandbox is reset on a nightly basis.
 [Click Here](http://docs.smarthealthit.org/data/stu3-sandbox-data) for more information about the data available in the STU3 Sandbox.

 The sandbox's open **R4 FHIR server** is accessible directly at [https://r4.smarthealthit.org/](https://r4.smarthealthit.org).
 Note that the data in the online sandbox is reset on a nightly basis.
-[Click Here](http://docs.smarthealthit.org/data/r4-sandbox-data) for more information about the data available in the R4 Sandbox.
+It contains data for more than 600 patients.

 ## Self-Hosted Sandbox